AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 My theory on this is that each row represents the 4 points on a vector that being row 1 is x, row 2 is y, row 3 is z, and row 4 is w or your transformation component which is often normalized to the number of 1.
 It's basically a hidden point on every vector that processes things like scaling or translations.

+As well as it goes left to right like what we see within your average vector format so